influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 Follow these guidelines to minimize high series cardinality and make your data more performant.
 {{% /note %}}

-## Where to store data (tags or fields)
+## Where to store data (tag or field)

 [Tags](/influxdb/v2.0/reference/glossary/#tag) are indexed and [fields](/influxdb/v2.0/reference/glossary/#field) are not.
-This means that queries on tags are more performant than queries on fields.
+This means that querying by tags is more performant than querying by fields.

 In general, your queries should guide what gets stored as a tag and what gets stored as a field: